Contact us at:

 criminal behavior and incarceration harms the family and how the

 newcomer can reduce the harm to their family.
 Suggestions were given

 on how to write a restorative letter home, how to maintain a

 positive relationship with family, and how to nurture the

-At the orientation participant's request, the CFCN mails orientation material and
+At the orientation participant's request, CFCN mailed orientation material and

 information on community resources to the family, including how the